pagrus/bb-data-eng-coding/README.md

 ### How would productize both reports?
 Please consider the following in your answer: Data modeling, Data partioning, Data backfill

 I would first try to establish what incoming weather data would look like in a production setting, and maybe even recommend a more DIY type solution with an IOT device or SBC onsite rather than relying on a service to provide temp logs.
+I would probably also think about notifications for when it completes sucessfully, chokes on errors, or encounters weird data.
+I am coming back to RSS for this kind of thing and while that's not really a tool it could inform whatever actual tools are used.

 ### What are some tradeoffs and assumptions for your design of this ETL?